dib-lab/2022-paper-branchwater-software/manuscript.md

 the CLI and Python library still operate in single-threaded mode, which limits the utility of sourmash for very large scale operations.
-Refactoring the sourmash CLI and Python libraries to take advantage of thread safety is a substantial and ongoing effort; we chose here to develop a dedicated CLI in Rust instead.
+Refactoring the sourmash CLI and Python libraries to take advantage of thread safety is a substantial and ongoing effort; for petabase scale search, we chose to develop a dedicated CLI in Rust in the interim.

 There are several features of FracMinHash and sourmash that limit their utility for specific use cases.
-In particular, the default scaled parameters used in sourmash do not work well for comparing or detecting genomes smaller than 10kb in size.
-Nor can divergent genomes be found; based on k-mer containment to ANI conversion [@dk_fracminhash], we find that sourmash defaults work well for finding matches to genomes within about 90% ANI of the query, but not
+In particular, the default
+$S=1000$ parameter used in sourmash does not work well for comparing or detecting genomes smaller than 10kb in size.
+Nor can highly divergent genomes be found; based on k-mer containment to ANI conversion [@dk_fracminhash], we find that sourmash defaults work well for finding matches to genomes within about 90% ANI of the query, but not